HoussamCbk/FormationAeronautics/README.md

   - Fundamentals of flight, basic technical drawing, and conception.
 - **Chapter 3: Technologies and Properties of Aerospace Materials.✨**
   - Introduction to aerospace materials.
+  - - **Chapter 4: Conception.✨**
+  - Fundamentals of basic technical drawing, and conception.
 - **Workshop 1: Introduction of Conception using fusion 360**
+  - Fundamentals of fusion 360.
+- **Workshop 2: Conception using fusion 360 & Introduction of 3d printing**
   - Fundamentals of fusion 360.